My 2C-3A Curly Girl Tips and Tricks

 Finding The Curly Girl Method

 I took my first step in the right direction around 2010 when I found the Curly Girl Method online.
 I decreased my shampooing to every other day and started using DevaCurl sulfate- and silicone-free products.
-I continued to occasionally straighten my hair, especially after getting it cut at the salon.
+I continued to straighten my hair occasionally, especially after getting it cut at the salon.

 I straightened my hair less and less often, mostly out of laziness, but also because my curls started to resist the straightening iron.
 After a while, I gave up the iron altogether – even after straightening, waves would win the battle and sneak back in within a few hours.

 Now I can’t remember the last time I straightened my hair.
-By 2016, I had started to understand my natural curls, working with them instead of fighting against them.
+By 2016, I had begun to understand my natural curls, working with them rather than fighting them.

 Curly Hair Tips, Tricks, and Techniques